openstack/manila/doc/source/devref/hds_hnas_driver.rst

 | - HNAS has some restrictions about the number of EVSs, filesystems,
  virtual-volumes and simultaneous SSC connections.
 Check the manual specification for your system.
 | - Shares and snapshots are thin provisioned.
-It is reported to Manila only the
+It is reported to manila only the
  real used space in HNAS.
 Also, a snapshot does not initially take any space in HNAS, it only stores the difference between the share and the snapshot, so it grows when share data is changed.